Longwave-Technologies/Website/README.md

 **2. Frontend Development (React and Bootstrap):**
   - Create a React frontend for your website.
 You can use create-react-app to bootstrap your project.
   - Design and implement the website using Bootstrap for responsive design.
   - Include a contact form component in your React application.
-You can use a form library like Formik for handling the contact form.
+You can use a form library like Formik or react-hook-form for handling the contact form.
 ```jsx
       // src/components/ContactForm.js
   import React from "react";